⚠️ Use credit cards responsibly!

 • BEACON 5.0 – Personal Finance

-How to generate a credit score: In order for FICO-04 to generate a credit score, you must have: 1 tradeline updated within the last 6 months, 1 tradeline at least 6 months old, No deceased indicator.
+How to generate a credit score: In order for FICO-04 to generate a credit score, you must have:

 Features:

-Still Used For: This is the most widely used scoring model for mortgage loans by TransUnion, and Equifax.
+Still used for: This is the most widely used scoring model for mortgage loans by TransUnion and Equifax.
 The BankCard version is used by Capital One for credit card applications.

-Where to view: You can purchase your FIco 04 score on Myfico.com or Experian.
+Where to view: You can purchase your FICO 04 score on MyFICO.com or Experian.

-As time passed, the Fico scoring model kept on improving and in 2008, FICO released a brand new scoring model known as FICO-08 which came along with many improvements.
+As time passed, the FICO scoring model kept on improving and in 2008, FICO released a brand new scoring model known as FICO-08 which came along with many improvements.
 The FICO-08 scoring model is used today for most credit card or other loan applications

 Differences: